Let our deep legal expertise and technology-enabled processes guide you in your U.S. immigration journey

 While there are different limitations attached to this process, it is extremely advantageous to be able to establish a new office in the U.S. Employer will be able to send L-1 holders to the new office once it has been established.

-Even though it is not a necessarily arduous or expensive process, obtaining a Labor Condition Application (LCA) for each H-1B or E3 employee can add up in both time and money.
+Even though it is not necessarily arduous or an expensive process, obtaining a Labor Condition Application (LCA) for each H-1B or E3 employee can add up in both time and money.
 Fortunately, the L-1 does not require that you obtain this certification when petitioning for an employee transfer.